 Credit risk is the risk of financial loss resulting from a counterparty's failure to discharge an obligation.
-The Company may, from time to time, be exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust ("RBC IS"), as its lending agent.
-The Company receives collateral of at least 105% of the value of the securities on loan.
-RBC IS currently has an approved credit rating of AA- (S&P).
-The Company has recourse to the Royal Bank of Canada in the event RBC IS fails to discharge its securities lending obligation.
-There was no significant exposure to credit risk to other receivable balances because of their short-term nature.
+The Company, from time to time, is exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust, as its lending agent.
+Security lending may result in credit exposure in the event that the counterparty to the transaction is unable to fulfill its contractual obligations.
+The risk is managed by the receipt of collateral and the use of a counterparty whose credit worthiness is considered sufficient based on the Company's evaluation.
+The Company had exposure to securities lending arrangements at March 31, 2014 of approximately \$165,589,000 (2013 - \$114,392,000) and received approximately \$173,868,000 (2013 - \$120,112,000) in collateral.
+There was no significant exposure to credit risk to receivables in respect of investments sold or to other receivable balances because of their short-term nature.